mesalytic/PKSwitcher/README.md

 This program is used to change the Discord Custom Status in order to display who is fronting.
 This program is based on PluralKit's API.

+A new version is on the works, supporting new API calls (both from PluralKit and Discord) and fixing bugs.

+### **ROADMAP**
+- Support for "About me" Discord feature, in addition to custom status.
+-

 ## How does it work?

 Every 2 minutes, the program will send a request to the PluralKit API to check if someone is fronting (or if someone **else** than who is specified on the custom status is fronting) in order to change the custom status.